Balancingrock/classic-jekyll-theme/pages/classic/01-features.md

 ---
 layout: page
-title: Main features
+title: The Classic Jekyll Theme
-date: 2017-12-15
+date: 2017-12-20
-tertiary-column: none
 menuInclude: yes
+menuLink: yes
 menuTopTitle: Classic
+menuTopIndex: 2
 menuSubs:
-- title: Main features
+- title: Features
-  index: 7
+  index: 1
-excerpt: The main features of the classic-jekyll-theme
+excerpt: Landing page for the Classic menu topics with a list of the main features.
 ---
 The main features of this theme are as follows: